juandguerrero/AdventureWorks-Sales-Analytics-Platform/README.md

 Bicycles are clearly the company's primary revenue engine.

-At the same time, the much smaller contribution from accessories and clothing suggests opportunities to increase **cross-selling and basket size**, while high-revenue/low-margin products deserve additional pricing and profitability analysis.
+At the same time, the smaller contribution from accessories and clothing suggests opportunities to increase **cross-selling and average basket size**, while high-revenue/low-margin products deserve additional pricing and profitability analysis.

 ---